Skip to main content

 At a glance

-• A 200-location HVAC network reduced missed calls from 28% to under 10% in month one
+• A 200-location HVAC system reduced missed calls from 28% to under 12% in month one

-• AI call routing deployed across all locations in 48 hours, with ROI payback in under three weeks
+• AI call routing deployed across all locations in under two weeks, with ROI payback in under three weeks

 During a January cold snap, a furnace failure call that goes to voicemail does not wait.
-Industry data shows 78-85% of HVAC callers who reach voicemail hang up and call the next number on the list.
+Industry data shows 85% of HVAC callers who reach voicemail won't leave a message - most simply call the next contractor on the list (ACHR News, Consumer Calling Behavior Study).
 The job, often worth $500 to $1,500 in emergency premium alone, goes to whoever picks up first.

 This is not an edge case.
-Across a 200-location HVAC franchise network, it is happening dozens of times a day.
+At a 200-location HVAC franchise system - the scale used as the working model throughout this article - it is happening dozens of times a day.

 The baseline problem

-The HVAC industry loses roughly 30-35% of inbound calls to voicemail or no-answer during peak hours, according to data aggregated across ServiceTitan, Kestrel, and Botphonic research spanning 2024-2026.
-Across a 200-location franchise network, that rate compounds through every location, every shift, and every season change.
+The HVAC industry loses roughly 27-35% of inbound calls to voicemail or no-answer during peak hours, according to data aggregated across ServiceTitan, Kestrel, and Botphonic research spanning 2024-2026.
+Across a 200-location franchise system, that rate accumulates through every location, every shift, and every season change.

 The seasonality pattern makes it worse.
 October is statistically the peak demand month for HVAC (not summer, as most operators assume), driven by first-cold-snap furnace failures.
 Summer AC breakdowns and winter heating emergencies follow close behind.
 All three windows share a common feature: call volume spikes exactly when staffing is most constrained.